1100 Watt (XP Series)

 REMOTE ON/OFF: Provides the user with a remote method to turn the inverter on and off.
 “REMOTE” connection is on the barrier terminal strip located under the rear cover.

-AC OUTPUTS: All domestic models have two NEMA – 15 outlets (standard wall receptacle), and NEMA -Wd6 outlets (T slot, 5-20 Rreceptacle) on XPX.
+AC OUTPUTS: All domestic models have two NEMA – 15 outlets (standard wall receptacle), and NEMA -Wd6 outlets (T slot, 5-20 Receptacle) on XPX-2000.
 These are located on the front panel of the unit.
-XP-600, XP-1100 and XP-2000 230 VAC inverters will have an IEC-320 receptacle located on the front panel.
+XP-1100 230 VAC inverters will have an IEC-320 receptacle located on the front panel.
 Additionally, the unit may be hard-wired to appliance/load using connections on the barrier terminal strip, located under rear cover.

 COOLING: Provided by a thermostatically controlled brushless fan located on the front panel.